bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 3. Derive a symmetric session key (SSK2) from the shared secret.
 4. Generate the payload as "Response" || EPK2 || EPK1 || TS1 || "End".
 5. Generate a signature of the payload (SIG2) using the responder's long-term secret key (LTSK2).
-6. Encrypt the signature with SSK2 and a nonce of 1 to generate ESIG2.
+6. Encrypt the signature with SSK2 to generate ESIG2.
 7. Generate the response with EPK2 and ESIG2.
 8. Send the response via unicast to the sender of the probe.